 Eating clean not only helped my sinuses and contributed to weight loss, but it also cleared up my skin and gave me so much more energy.
 If it’s something you’re considering for any reason, I can’t recommend it enough!
 We now try to stick to that diet most of the time but aren’t crazy about it.

-To feel my healthiest self post-partum, exercise and diet weren’t enough.
+To feel my healthiest self in my post partum body, exercise and diet weren’t enough.
 I wrote about it before, but I also started therapy this year which has made an incredible difference in my life.
 I’m sleeping better, I can communicate my feelings better, and I’m learning how to deal with my anxiety in a powerful way.
 It has been a true life changer for me, and out of everything I do for my health and wellness, it has quickly become the most important.

 Especially given the loss of two great icons in the last two weeks, talking about and dealing with mental health issues has been top of mind for many people.
 If you’re going through something that’s bigger and harder than you can deal with, look up local therapists and get help.
 Therapy is often covered by insurance, so check with your provider to see how it works.